Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-We introduce the ``\texttt{!}'' operator for that purpose.
-If the ``\texttt{!}'' operator is prepended to the function application, the ommitted indices are complemented by the latter method.
-The function for calculating the wedge product is defined as follows using the ``\texttt{!}'' operator.
+We introduce the ``\lstinline{!}'' operator for this purpose.
+If the ``\lstinline{!}'' operator is prepended to function application, the omitted indices are complemented by the latter method.
+With this method, the function for calculating the wedge product is defined in one line as follows.